Grand Finale (RuPaul's Drag Race season 17): Episode

-The season's contestants appear on stage, then RuPaul performs a song.
-The final four contestants perform individually to songs with original vocals.
+The season's contestants appear on stage, then RuPaul performs the song " Good Luck and Don’t F%k It Up".
+The final four contestants perform individually to original songs.

 Sapphira Cristál and Xunami Muse, who were voted Miss Congeniality on the sixteenth season, returned to reveal Crystal Envy as this season's title holder.
+Liza Minnelli receives a lifetime achievement award.

 Jewels Sparkles and Onya Nurve are declared the two finalists.
 They face off in a lip-sync contest to "Abracadabra" (2025) by Lady Gaga.
 Onya Nurve is deemed the winner, making Jewels Sparkles the runner-up.